Patterns of Use

-- Renewable Portfolio Standards (RPS) that mandate certain levels of renewable generation are proving successful.
-For example, Texas installed 10,000 MW of renewable energy generating capacity in 2010, meeting its 2025 mandate 15 years early.27 Thirty-seven states, the District of Columbia, and four U.S. territories had renewable portfolio standards or goals in place as of April 2016.28 State standards are projected to support 103,000 MW of renewable electricity by 2050.29
+- Renewable Portfolio Standards (RPS) that mandate certain levels of renewable generation and Clean Energy Standards (CES) that mandate certain levels of carbon-free generation are proving successful.26 Thirty-seven states, the District of Columbia, and four U.S. territories had renewable portfolio standards or goals in place as of August 2020.27 State standards are projected to support an additional 73 GW of renewable electricity projects by 2030.28

-- Renewable energy growth is driven by important federal incentives such as the Investment Tax Credit, which offset upfront costs by 10-30%.30 Tax credits, grants, and other incentives are also offered to the residential, commercial, and industrial sectors for renewable energy installations, some defraying up to 30% of the cost.31
+- Renewable energy growth is also driven by important federal incentives such as the Investment Tax Credit, which offset upfront costs by 10-26%, as well as state incentives such as tax credits, grants, and rebates.29

 - Eliminating subsidies for fossil and nuclear energy would encourage renewable energy.
-Congress allocated over $15.1 billion in tax relief to the oil and gas industries for fiscal years 2015-2019.32 Studies estimate that the Price-Anderson Act, which limits the liability of U.S. nuclear power plants in the case of an accident, amounts to a subsidy of $366 million to $3.5 billion annually.33
+Congress allocated over $12.3 billion in tax relief to the oil and gas industries for fiscal years 2016-2020.30 Studies estimate that the Price-Anderson Act, which limits the liability of U.S. nuclear power plants in the case of an accident, amounts to a subsidy of $366 million to $3.5 billion annually.31

 - Net metering enables customers to sell excess electricity to the grid, eliminates the need for on-site storage, and provides an incentive for installing renewable energy devices.
-Forty-one states, the District of Columbia, and three U.S. territories have some form of net metering program.34
+Forty states, the District of Columbia, and four U.S. territories have some form of net metering program.32

 Engage the Industrial, Residential, and Commercial Sectors

-- Renewable Energy Certificates (RECs) are sold by renewable energy producers in addition to the electricity they produce; for a few cents per kilowatt hour, customers can purchase RECs to “offset” their electricity usage and help renewable energy become more cost competitive.
-More than 850 utilities in the U.S. offer consumers the option to purchase renewable energy, or “green power.”35
+- Renewable Energy Certificates (RECs) are sold by renewable energy producers in addition to the electricity they produce; for a few cents per kilowatt hour, customers can purchase RECs to “offset” their electricity usage and help renewable energy become more cost competitive.33 Around 850 utilities in the U.S. offer consumers the option to purchase renewable energy, or “green power.”34

 - Many companies purchase renewable energy as part of their environmental programs.
-Intel, Microsoft, Kohl’s, Cisco, and Google were the top five users of renewable energy as of April 2016.36
+Google, Microsoft, Intel, Walmart, and Equinix were the top five users of renewable energy as of August 2020.35

 kWh = kilowatt hour.
 One kWh is the amount of energy required to light a 100 watt light bulb for 10 hours.